robocorp/working-with-java/README.md

 ## Introduction

-This repository contains some helpful (hopefully :) ) tips for the developer how to work with Java applications.
+This repository contains some helpful (hopefully :) ) tips for the developer on how to work with Java applications.
 Especially concentrating on Java application element structure and building locators that work.